n-nimna/nimna-portfolio/README.md

-Here's an updated version of your README with added emojis to make it more visually engaging:

----

 # Nimna Portfolio ✨

 This is my personal portfolio website built using **Vite**, **React**, and **Tailwind CSS**.
-It showcases my UI/UX design skills, front-end development expertise, and various projects I have worked on.
+It showcases my UI/UX design skills, web development expertise, and various projects I have worked on.
 This site serves as a collection of my work, allowing potential clients, collaborators,
 and employers to explore my skills, projects, and contact me for inquiries.